The Implicit Bias of Steepest Descent with Mini-batch Stochastic Gradient: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We investigated the implicit bias of mini-batch stochastic steepest descent in multi-class classification, characterizing how batch size, momentum, and variance reduction jointly determine the limiting max-margin behavior.
-Key theoretical findings are in order: In the absence of momentum, convergence to an approximate max-margin solution is restricted to the large-batch regime, where the margin error vanishes and rates match the full-batch baseline.
+Our results reveal a sharp distinction between stochastic normalized steepest descent with and without stabilization mechanisms.
+Key theoretical findings are in order: In the absence of momentum, our large-batch condition for convergence and successful classification necessarily reduces to the full-batch-gradient regime; moreover, a counterexample shows that failure can already occur in the smallest non-full-batch regime $m=2$.
 Introducing momentum eliminates the large-batch requirement, allowing small-batch convergence at the expense of slower, dimension-free rates.
 Variance reduction further strengthens this result, recovering the exact full-batch solution for any batch sizes, albeit with more conservative rates.
 Conversely, we showed that lacking these mechanisms, per-sample steepest descent converges to a distinct implicit bias governed by sample averaging rather than max-margin geometry.

-\paragraph{Limitations.} Our analysis is subject to several limitations.
+\textbf{Limitations.} Our analysis is subject to several limitations.
 First, we focus on linear classifiers trained on linearly separable data, which allows a precise characterization of implicit bias but does not extend directly to nonlinear models.
-Second, the large-batch condition required for convergence without momentum may be conservative.
+Second, our positive convergence guarantee without momentum is limited to the full-batch-gradient regime; outside this regime, our counterexample rules out a general guarantee, but does not provide a complete characterization of all possible stochastic dynamics.
 Finally, in the vanilla batch-size-one regime, we restrict attention to a carefully constructed dataset to enable explicit analysis.